 In these seven short video clips from 2008, Mr. Head explains the reliability issues.
-These will give you an idea of his range of knowledge on how to beat a breathalyzer:
+These will give you an idea of his range of knowledge on how to beat a breathalyzer test:

-A breath testing device used by law enforcement for DUI cases is NOT your gadget store breath test.
+A breath testing device used by law enforcement for DUI cases (based on implied consent testing) is NOT your gadget store breath test.
 The “official” breath testing instruments used in drunk driving arrests print out a test result, and every machine must be calibrated at the factory and periodically checked for accuracy by State forensic lab employees.